Sunil0881/React_Practices/README.md

 # React_Practices

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
-React learning , my journey of learning react.js and uploading and making commits in github
+React learning , my journey of learning react.js and uploading and making commits in github.
 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\